Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the main bijection

-Our strategy to define the rigged configurations of type $\mathfrak{g}=D^{(1)}_n$ has three steps.
-First we define the highest weight rigged configurations.
-Next we define the classical Kashiwara operators $\tilde{e}_i$ and $\tilde{f}_i$ for $i\in I_0$ on the rigged configurations.
-Finally, we define the general rigged configurations by all possible applications of the operators $\tilde{f}_i$ on highest weight rigged configurations.
+Our strategy to def\/ine the rigged conf\/igurations of type $\mathfrak{g}=D^{(1)}_n$ has three steps.
+First we def\/ine the highest weight rigged conf\/igurations.
+Next we def\/ine the classical Kashiwara operators $\widetilde{e}_i$ and $\widetilde{f}_i$ for $i\in I_0$ on the rigged conf\/igurations.
+Finally, we def\/ine the general rigged conf\/igurations by all possible applications of the operators $\widetilde{f}_i$ on highest weight rigged conf\/igurations.